DFE-Digital/apply-for-qualified-teacher-status/app/views/static/accessibility.md

 ## Feedback and contact information

-If you need information on this service in a different format like accessible PDF, large print, easy read, audio recording or braille, contact [qts.enquiries@education.gov.uk](mailto:qts.enquiries@education.gov.uk).
+If you need information on this service in a different format like accessible PDF, large print, easy read, audio recording or braille, contact [Professional.Recognition@education.gov.uk](mailto:Professional.Recognition@education.gov.uk).

 We’ll consider your request and get back to you in 5 days.